Submission Guidelines:

 Do you accept multiple submissions?

-No. We ask that you please only send one piece of short fiction at a time.
+No. We ask that you please only send one piece at a time.

 Follow on Social